 An exception object MAY contain a property named innerExceptions whose value is an array of one or more exception objects, each of which is considered to be a cause of the containing exception.

 NOTE: There is commonly no more than one inner exception.
-This property is an array to accommodate platforms that provide a mechanism for aggregating exceptions, such as the System.AggregateException class from the .NET Framework.Conformance
+This property is an array to accommodate platforms that provide a mechanism for aggregating exceptions, such as the System.AggregateException class from the .NET Framework.

+richMessage object

+A richMessage object describes a rich text message (§3.10.3).

+mimeType property

+A richMessage object SHALL contain a property named mimeType whose value is a string that specifies the MIME type [RFC2045] of the message.

+The value of the mimeType property SHOULD be "text/markdown;variant:GFM". ([RFC7763] defines the "text/markdown" media type, and [RFC7764] registered "GFM" as the value of the variant parameter which specifies GitHub Flavored Markdown [GFM].)

+text property

+A richMessage object SHALL contain a property named text whose value is a non-empty string which expresses the message in the rich text format specified by the mimeType property (§3.34.1).

+If the message consists of more than one sentence, the first sentence of the message SHOULD provide a useful summary of the message, suitable for display in cases where UI space is limited.

+If value of the mimeType property is any variant of "text/markdown", then for security reasons, the producers and consumers of SARIF files SHOULD follow certain guidelines:

+The text property SHOULD NOT contain HTML, even though all flavors or Markdown permit it.

+Deeply nested markup can cause a stack overflow in the Markdown processor [GFMENG].
+To reduce this risk, consumers of SARIF files SHOULD use a Markdown processor that is hardened against such attacks.
+One example is the GitHub fork of the cmark Markdown processor [GFMCMARK].

+Markdown can contain arbitrary HTML, including (for example) javascript: links.
+To reduce this risk, consumers of SARIF files SHOULD either disable HTML processing (for example, by using an option such as the --safe option in the cmark Markdown processor), or they should run the resulting HTML through an HTML sanitizer.

+Conformance

 (Note: The OASIS TC Process requires that a specification approved by the TC at the Committee Specification Public Review Draft, Committee Specification or OASIS Standard level must include a separate section, listing a set of numbered conformance clauses, to which any implementation of the specification must adhere in order to claim conformance to the specification (or any optional portion thereof).
 This is done by listing the conformance clauses here.